nadanai263/nadanai263.github.io/_posts/2018-11-19-Introduction to Keras.md

 layout: post
 title: "Introduction to Keras"
 date: 2018-11-19
+description: Keras is a high-level wrapper for Tensorflow and Theano, both of which are powerful machine learning frameworks, and for many people it is their first contact with deep learning.
+In this first tutorial, I present the most basic introduction to Keras, and develop a code framework which we'll recycle in later tutorials covering more advanced topics.
 ---

 Keras is a high-level wrapper for Tensorflow and Theano, both of which are powerful machine learning frameworks, and for many people it is their first contact with deep learning.
 In this first tutorial, I present the most basic introduction to Keras, and develop a code framework which we'll recycle in later tutorials covering more advanced topics.